Can a course that is designated as Writing (WUL), Statutory and Skills fulfill all three requirements at once?

 - Schedule a meeting with an ODR staff member.

 During the meeting with the ODR staff, an intake and discussion of individual needs, requirements, and policies and procedures will occur.
-Students should then bring any approved paperwork to Professor Coleman and to their instructors, where applicable, for in-class accommodations.
+Students should then bring any approved paperwork to Theresa Gallo and to their instructors, where applicable, for in-class accommodations.
 For more information about disability services at Drexel University, please visit the ODR website.

 How do I obtain a copy of my official transcript?